Tube Types page 2

 Replacing a Schraeder tube with a Presta tube

 It's relatively easy to use a Presta valve tube in place of a Schraeder valve tube.
 The Presta valve has a smaller diameter than a Schraeder valve, so will easily fit through the hole in the rim.
 However, there is a small risk that the valve will move around in this larger hole, possibly damaging the valve and causing a flat.
-The easiest way to prevent this is to use a Wheel Mfg Presta Stem Savers" (shown at the right) which slides over the Presta valve to fit snuggly in the larger rim hole.
+The easiest way to prevent this is to use a Presta stem saver (shown here) which slides over the Presta valve to fit snuggly in the larger rim hole.
 These should be installed on the tube before inserting them through the rim.

 Using a Schraeder Pump with a Presta Tube

-If you're used to using a conventional Schraeder pump or air compressor (perhaps at the local gas station) to pump up your tires, you can still do this with Presta valves (although we don't recommend this!).
-By screwing a Genuine Innovations Presta Valve Adapter (shown at right) onto your Presta tube, you can pump it up with a Schraeder pump.
+If you're used to using a conventional Schraeder pump or air compressor (perhaps at the local gas station) to pump up your tires, you can still do this with Presta valves—although we don't recommend this, it can work in a pinch.
+By screwing a Presta valve adapter (shown here) onto your Presta tube, you can pump it up with a Schraeder pump.

 Tire Sealants and SLIME Tubes

 Slime Tire Sealant is optimized for standard butyl tubes.
 Unfortunately, it can't be inserted through a Presta valve stem because it gums up the valve.
-To solve this problem, SLIME has Slime Self-Sealing Tubes that have sealant pre-installed.
-It is also possible to insert Slime Tire Sealant into your tube by cutting a small hole in the tube, inserting the Slime Tire Sealant, then sealing the hole with a normal tube patch.
+To solve this problem, self-sealing tubes are available that have sealant pre-installed.
+It is also possible to insert sealant into your tube by cutting a small hole in the tube, inserting the sealant, then sealing the hole with a normal tube patch.

-Tufo also makes a Tufo Sealant Large (70ml) optimized for use with their tires.
-It can also be used in other tubular tires.
-Since the valve core is removable on these tires, it is easy to install the sealant and then replace the valve core.
+Tubular tire manufacturers also make sealant optimized for use with their tires, though these sealants can also be used in other tubular tires.
+Since the valve core is removable on tubular tires, it is easy to install the sealant and then replace the valve core.
 Given how hard it is to repair tubular tires, we highly recommend using the sealant.
-The sealant can be used as a preventative, or after a flat occurs for repair.
+The sealant can be used as a preventative or, after a flat occurs, for repair.

 Another way to minimize flatting is to install tire liners.
 These are strips of Kevlar or plastic that are inserted in the tire between the tread and the tube.
 They are basically just adding an extra layer of protection between the tire and tube.
-The most popular of these is made by Mr. Tuffy.
 While these products do reduce flatting, our preference is to use tire sealants.
 Most foreign objects that can work their way through the tire casing will also eventually get through a tire liner.
-Where they really help is with larger objects such as thorns that don't embed themselves in the tire.
+Where tire liners really help is in avoiding punctures by larger objects such as thorns that don't embed themselves in the tire.